ettienem3/majestic3-open-source/frontend/README.md

 The application is built using PHP, Zend Framework 2 (ZF2) and jQuery.
 It goes without saying that you will need PHP knowledge at least.
 A very strong and fundamental understanding of Object Orientated Programming is required to grasp an understanding of how the different modules and classes fit together.

-Since the application is built with the Zend Framework 2 environment, so some understanding of the framework will benefit you greatly.
+Since the application is built with the Zend Framework 2 environment, some understanding of the framework will benefit you greatly.
 Although the framework is used, not all best practises are followed to the letter.
-There are a number of reasons for this, the biggest being to try and keep it simple.
+There are a number of reasons for this, the biggest being to try and keep it simple and straight forward.

 In most cases, comments on classes and functions are adequate for a proper IDE to follow the code.
 We use Eclipse, but PHP Storm and Netbeans have been heard to be ok as well.